 Professor: You have what you came for...
-Show mercy. (fires hidden wrist bolt launcher)
+Show mercy.
+Never hurts to ask... (fires hidden wrist bolt launcher)

 Professor: So it's true.
-Witcher's can parry bolts in flight!
+You can parry bolts in flight.

-Foltest gets one for being able to last more than a second unarmed against a mutant on a potion-induced combat high.
+- Foltest gets one, armoured or no, for being able to last more than a second unarmed against a mutant on a potion-induced combat high.

-Another for the White Wolf, the rival Witcher seems to be doped up to the gills on Blizzard and Willow, making both Geralt's enhanced reflexes and his telekinetic magic all but useless.
-Our hero is on the ropes, but, being a consummate professional, Geralt off-sets the assassin's guard by throwing his hefty reward pouch in his face, bursting coins out everywhere, lops off his right arm, cuts his belly open and lays open his spine; all before every last Gold Crown showers to the floor.
+- Another for the White Wolf, the rival Witcher seems to be doped up to the gills on Blizzard and Willow, making both Geralt's enhanced reflexes and his telekinetic magic all but useless.
+Our hero is on the ropes, but, being a consummate professional, Geralt off-sets the assassin's guard by throwing his hefty reward pouch in his face, bursting coins out everywhere, lops off his right arm, lays his belly open and severs his spine; all before every last Gold Oren showers to the floor.

 - The sadly never realised and heavily improved version of the first Witcher, Rise of the White Wolf, never made it to the Xbox 360, PS3 or the PC but we do have this ridiculously awesome pre-rendered cinematic of Geralt shadow training at his campfire in the dead of night.
 The animation or mo-cap, whichever it is, is slick as hell.